Antonio Bazzini: Biography

 Bazzini was born at Brescia.
 As a young boy, he was a pupil of a local violinist Faustino Camisani.
 At 17, he was appointed organist of a church in his native town.
 The following year, he met Paganini and became completely influenced by that master's art and style.
 Paganini encouraged Bazzini to begin his concert career that year, and he quickly became one of the most highly regarded artists of his time.
-From 1841 to 1845 he lived in Germany, where he was much admired by Schumann both as a violinist and a composer, as well as by Mendelssohn (Bazzini gave the first private performance of his Violin Concerto).
+From 1841 to 1845, he lived in Germany, where he was much admired by Schumann both as a violinist and a composer, as well as by Mendelssohn (Bazzini gave the first private performance of his Violin Concerto).
 After a short stay in Denmark in 1845, Bazzini returned to Brescia to teach and compose.
 In 1846, he played in Naples and Palermo.
 In 1849–1850 he toured Spain and from 1852 to 1863 lived in Paris.
 He ended his concert career with a tour of the Netherlands in 1864.

 Returning once more to Brescia, Bazzini devoted himself to composition, gradually abandoning the virtuoso opera fantasias and character-pieces, which had formed a large part of his earlier work.
 He composed an opera Turanda in 1867 (Libretto by Antonio Gazzoletti in 1866) which was only performed 12 times, with mixed reviews, mostly negative, particularly to the libretto.
 Bazzini also produced a number of dramatic cantatas, sacred works, concert overtures, and symphonic poems over the next two decades.
 However, his greatest success as a composer was with his chamber music compositions.
 In 1868, he became president of the Società dei Concerti in Brescia, and was active in promoting and composing for quartet societies in Italy.
 In 1873, he became composition professor at the Milan Conservatory, where he taught Catalani, Mascagni, and Puccini, and later became the director in 1882.
 Bazzini died in Milan on 10 February 1897.

 Music

-Bazzini was one of the most highly regarded artists of his time and influenced the great opera composer Giacomo Puccini.
-His most enduring work is his chamber music, which is written in the classic forms of the German school and has earned him a central place in the Italian instrumental renaissance of the 19th century.
+Bazzini was highly regarded in his time and influenced the great opera composer Giacomo Puccini.
+His most enduring work is his chamber music, which is written in the classic forms of the German school and has earned him a place in the Italian instrumental renaissance of the 19th century.
 Of particular note is his String Quartet No. 1, which won the Milan Quartet Society's first prize in 1864.
-His music is characterized by a highly virtuosic technique that is expressive without too much sentiment.
 Bazzini played a violin by Giuseppe Guarneri, which after his death passed to Marie Soldat-Roeger.

-Artists who have recorded his music include Chloë Hanslip.
-However, many other violinists recorded the fiendishly difficult La Ronde des Lutins (trans.
-Dance of the Goblins) which includes extended passages of rapid double stops, artificial harmonics in double stops (using all four left fingers) and left-hand pizzicato.
-These include Bronislaw Huberman, Jascha Heifetz, Yehudi Menuhin, David Garrett, James Ehnes, and Itzhak Perlman.
+Artists who have recorded his music include Chloë Hanslip, Bronislaw Huberman, Jascha Heifetz, Yehudi Menuhin, David Garrett, James Ehnes, and Itzhak Perlman.